abbec/deferred/Doc/Report/report.md

 anymore and no actual objects are pushed through the graphics pipeline.

-A weakness with the algorithm shows up in the G-Buffer step , however.
+A weakness with the algorithm shows up in the G-Buffer step, however.
 The fill rate costs for writing the G-Buffers are significant and this is especially true for console hardware.

+Another fairly big disadvantage is that deferred shading does not support hardware antialiasing.
+Antialiasing has to be done with methods as MSAA which can be very slow.

 ## The lighting stage
 When all needed geometric information has been